dariuspasca/roleever-website/content/en/pages/community-code.md

 og_title: RoleEver | Community Code
 og_type: website
-og_description: RoleEver is an application to play pen and paper RPGs by chat on your smartphone.
+og_description: RoleEver is an app to play tabletop RPGs by chat.
 All the necessary tools to play at your fingertips.
 Game chat, character sheets, dice rolls, custom game systems, d&d 5e integrations and much more.
 RoleEver is available both on iOS and Android!
 og_image: https://roleever.com/share.jpg
 og_url: https://www.roleever.com

 twitter_card: summary_large_image
 twitter_site: '@RoleEverApp'
 twitter_title: RoleEver | Community Code
-twitter_description: RoleEver is an application to play pen and paper RPGs by chat on your smartphone.
+twitter_description: RoleEver is an app to play tabletop RPGs by chat.
 All the necessary tools to play at your fingertips.
 Game chat, character sheets, dice rolls, custom game systems, d&d 5e integrations and much more.
 RoleEver is available both on iOS and Android!
 twitter_image: https://roleever.com/share-tweet.jpg

 twitter_ios_name: RoleEver - RPGs by chat